Fun Palaces has never before commissioned artists, not least because we believe everyone is an artist.

 Two workshops for sickbabes (women and non binary people who identify as being sick or disabled) to be together and discuss what it feels like to constantly ‘failing’ your own expectations.

 Suriya ran two workshops helping people to reframe their experiences to celebrate failing.
 Being sick means you have to make friendship with failing.
 With always missing the mark.
 A process of constant adaptions of learning who you are and your own limitations.
 These fun and light hearted workshops were parties for our 1000 (plus) Tiny Failures.

 Suriya Aisha is an Artist, Activist and Producer working in the cultural and community sector.
 Founder of UNMUTED– a network for LGBT people of colour in Birmingham and Co-Director of Colours Youth UK a youth LGBT organisation, she is passionate about creating spaces for the most marginalised communities.
-Suriya is the lead artist on soon to be released podcast @sickbabepod which will give voice to women and non binary who live with invisible disabilities and chronic illnesses.
+Suriya is the lead artist on the podcast @sickbabepod which gives voice to women and non binary people who live with invisible disabilities and chronic illnesses.

 David Ellington (Bristol)